inklesspen1rus/anvilregion-repacker/README.md

 Yep!

-This utility can remove usused sectors and replace unused space with zeroes.
+This utility can remove unused sectors and replace unused space with zeroes.
 Also, compressing such world will result less size due to zeroes.

 Also, it's fast.